waadabr/introToIM/midtermProject/readME.md

 **Prototyping:** As I began developing the game, I created a prototype first.
 I used my notes from class to wire up LEDs and switches.
 The lights worked, I was even able to get them to blink in a random order each time the loop ran.
 However, as I was coding I ran into an issue of getting the program to remember the pattern in which the LED blinked.
 Without remembering that pattern I had no way of checking if the user was inputting the same pattern.
 I tried several different methods, and checked online, I ended up finding the solution in the book and used that code to run my program.
 I realized through this experience that 1.
 Coding from scratch is a lot more difficult and you have to break down the steps for the program, 2.
 I was not going to be able to create 3 games so I needed to simplify my idea, and 3.
 This was a lot harder than I expected.
 I also used INPUT-PULLUP in the code to use the internal resistors from the arduino because my circuit was already becoming too complicated and this method still allowed the program to run efficiently.

 **Developing:** After the prototype was ready I began collecting materials to design what my game will look like.
 I knew I wanted it to be in a box as I was still trying to slightly commit to my game cube idea.
 I tried to use wood at first but it was difficult to get it cut perfectly so instead I decided to use acrylic instead.
 To save plastic I only made a top and a bottom and screwed them together in the four corners (left some space in the middle to put in my circuit).
 I then began soldering.
 At first it was hard to use the machine but I practiced on some spare wires and managed to make a few circles (one wire connecting both ends).
 After some practice, I soldered the switches, LEDs, and potentiometer (checked that they worked by connecting them to my breadboard manually).
 I also wanted a louder speaker so I soldered one and connected it to the board as well.
 I then added them to my circuit, replacing my protype pieces.
 I also had to solder wires together to create a male to female wire for my LCD display (they ran out at the IM Lab).
+Whenever I soldered I also used the insulation tube (clear plastic tubes), heated with the dryer, to cover the part of the wires that was soldered.
 Once these were made I had all the different parts to put my box together.
 I then started assembling the box.
 I hot glued the LED’s to the box, screwed the switches in the holes, and screwed the potentiometer as well.
 The LCD display fit in the box as well and I used zipties to make it stay in place (used black  to match the acrylic and make it look nice).
 My box/hardware for my project was complete at this point.
 Testing/Aesthetics:  Once everything was put together I hot glued my buzzer, solderless breadboard, and arduino to the bottom of acrylic.
 I then slid in the solderless breadboard, arduino, and made sure all the wires were connected as indicated on my schematic.
 I ran the code to make sure it was still working.
 Once that was confirmed I used pink paper to cover the sides of the box (hide the wires).
 I used a battery to power the game instead of connecting the arduino to my laptop.
 This way the game could be portable and again is a little more authentic to the game cube idea I originally wanted to do.
 I tested the game several times and it worked.